reelyactive/pareto-anywhere/README.md

 Config Files
 ------------

-The __/config__ folder accepts the following run-time configuration files:
+The __/config__ folder, or a distinct folder specified by the PARETO_ANYWHERE_CONFIG_PATH environment variable, accepts the following run-time configuration files:

+### certificate.pem & key.pem

+On startup, __pareto-anywhere__ attempts to initiate a HTTPS server using these files, if present.
+If not, a HTTP server is instantiated instead.

+Note that ambient data sources which relay data to __pareto-anywhere__ should observe the corresponding protocol (http:// vs. https:// and ws:// vs. wss://) in their target configuration.

 ### enocean.json